khanalas2/MLCM_Exercises/README.md

 # MLCM_exercises
-Exercisesfor Machine Learning and crowd modelling
+Exercises for Machine Learning and crowd modelling